 Cellulite: Of course this cannot be proven but gelatin is gaining traction as a way to combat cellulite nonetheless.
 It makes sense because collagen helps to plump and firm our skin.
 If it can help with wrinkles than why not those unsightly skin dimples?

 So now that you know why you need gelatin how do you get more of it the diet…short of aspic and jello?
 Easy.
-Try adding high quality gelatin to:
+This site has some supplements.
+Also you can try adding high quality gelatin to:

 Warm cereals – oatmeal, cream of wheat